Back in 2021, the UK Government announced that a new strategy would be introduced for the UK to become utterly net-zero by 2050.

 The new plan outlined measures to transition to a greener and more sustainable future – consisting of commitments, investment and legislation across the economy.
 The government pledges that “every place in the UK” will have its own net-zero-emission transport network before 2050.

-As of 20th of September 2023, Rishi Sunak pushed back the 2030 deadline to end the sale of new and petrol and diesel cars and vans to 2035.
+On the 20th of September 2023, Rishi Sunak pushed back the 2030 deadline to end the sale of new and petrol and diesel cars and vans to 2035.

-Sunak has affirmed his belief that, due to advancements in technology, the majority of vehicles will still be electric by 2030.
+Sunak affirmed his belief that, due to advancements in technology, the majority of vehicles will still be electric by 2030.
 He emphasized the need for a more practical approach that balances economic growth and environmental protection.
-His announcement has sparked discussions among politicians, environmental activists, and car manufacturers.
+His announcement sparked discussions among politicians, environmental activists, and car manufacturers.

 It is a lot to take in, but we’re here to make things easier – so let’s explain the main matters that may affect you as a driver and car buyer.